 Where’s the evidence?
 For the full story read ‘The H Factor – why lowering homocysteine with B vitamins is key’ .
 A randomised placebo controlled trial at the University of Oxford, led by Professor David Smith, who is a member of our Scientific Advisory Board, of those with mild cognitive impairment (MCI or pre-dementia) found that those participants with raised homocysteine levels, given high dose B vitamins (B6 20mg, B12 500mcg, folic acid 800mcg), had 53% less brain shrinkage in one year compared to those given placebos.
 They also had virtually no further cognitive decline.
 In addition, there was almost nine times less shrinkage in the areas of the brain associated with Alzheimer’s.

-B vitamins found not to work without sufficient omega-3 fat levels
+B vitamins found not to work without sufficient omega-3 and vice versa

-When Frederik Jerneren, part of Professor Smith’s research group, re-analtysed the results, but splitting the participants into those in the top third for blood pevels of omega-3, versus those in the bottom third, there was a 73% decrease in rate of brain shrinkage, bring their level of brain shrinkage down to that seen in healthy elderly who do not develop dementia.
+When Fredrik Jerneren, a member of Professor Smith’s research group, re-analysed the results, but splitting the participants into those in the top third for blood pevels of omega-3, versus those in the bottom third, there was a 73% decrease in rate of brain shrinkage, bring their level of brain shrinkage down to that seen in healthy elderly who do not develop dementia.

 Also, at the end of the trial, participants were re-evaluation for clinical signs of dementia and 30% had a clinical dementia rating of zero!